navyayvan/ride-wit-me/README.md

   ###Who are our users, what do they want, and why?
   Our users are persons who use; any public transit, a phone, and wants to save money.
 Pretty much EVERYONE!
   Our users want a way to save money on their commutes by ride sharing.
-  Why... saving money is dope ya'll.
+  Why... saving money is dope y'all.

 - As a user, I want to be able to find those who are also traveling to my location(s).
 - As a user, I want to easily contact those with whom I have previously shared rides.